Kevin McClory: Second World War

-As a teenaged radio officer in the British Merchant Navy, McClory endured attacks by German U-boats on two different occasions.
+As a teenaged radio officer in the Norwegian Merchant Navy, McClory endured attacks by German U-boats on two different occasions.
 The first attack occurred on 20 September 1942 while he was serving aboard The Mathilda.
 A U-Boat surfaced and attacked the ship with heavy machine gun fire.
 The crew of the ship fired back, and the U-Boat retreated.
-The second attack occurred on 21 February 1943 when McClory was serving on the Norwegian tanker Stigstad, which was attacked by multiple U-boats when it was a part of Convy ON 166.
+The second attack occurred on 21 February 1943 when McClory was serving on the Norwegian tanker Stigstad, which was attacked by multiple U-boats when it was a part of Convoy ON 166.
 The ship sank, and McClory and the other survivors made it to a life raft.
 They survived in terrible conditions for two weeks and travelled more than 600 miles before being rescued off the coast of Ireland.
 Two seaman died on the raft, and a third died soon after they were rescued.
 McClory suffered severe frostbite and lost the ability to speak for more than a year after the incident.
 When he recovered his voice, he was left with a pronounced stammer.
 He served out the rest of the war in Britain's Royal Navy.